go-gitea/gitea/docs/content/doc/installation/setup.en-us.md

 from SQLite3, MySQL, PostgreSQL, and Microsoft SQL Server.
 (The default database system is SQLite3.)

-To set up Gitea with SQLite3, you just have to specify the path to the database file.
+To set up Gitea with SQLite3, you need to specify the path to the database file.
 If you're running Gitea as a service, this must be an absolute path.

 For MySQL, PostgreSQL, and Microsoft SQL Server, you need to specify the